Do not index

 - Have an even higher ticket plan because you never know (usually, this is POA)

-It kind of goes without saying, but whether you do #1 or #2, or #3, you should always strive to make the product 100x better every step of the way.
+It kind of goes without saying, but whether you do #1, #2, or #3, you should always strive to make the product 100 times better every step of the way.

-Also, these playbooks are what is working for me now, but there are tens of playbooks out there.
-I recommend reading this thread by my friend Ryan on a playbook he was using for his SaaS.
+Also, these playbooks are what are working for me now, but there are tens of playbooks out there.